-Christmas is a time for friends, family, food and of course fun drinks!
+Christmas is a time for friends, family, food, and of course fun drinks!
 But there’s so much more to Christmas drinks than hot chocolate and marshmallows.
-From hot apple cider to pomegranate mojitos, there are many festive flavors that are sure to impress your guests!
+From hot apple cider to pomegranate mojitos, many festive flavors are sure to impress your guests!

-The holiday season is one of the best times of the year to enjoy festivities with family and friends.
-While cookies and turkey might be on the menu, there are also plenty of homemade Christmas drinks recipes to try.
-Whether you’re throwing a low-key brunch or an evening dinner party, there’s something for everyone.
+The holiday season is one of the best times to enjoy festivities with family and friends.
+While cookies and turkey might be on the menu, there are also plenty of homemade Christmas drink recipes to try.
+Whether you’re throwing a low-key brunch or an evening dinner party, there’s a Christmas cocktail or beverage for everyone.

 Kids are too young to enjoy holiday cocktails, and there are plenty of adults who choose not to drink alcohol for many reasons.
 But there are plenty of inspired Christmas drinks for kids and adults alike that will make their holiday season bright.